engineersCode/facultydev1/participants.md

 ### Lorena A. Barba

-[Lorena A. Barba](https://lorenabarba.com) is a professor of mechanical and aerospace engineering at the George Washington University.
+[Lorena](https://lorenabarba.com) is a professor of mechanical and aerospace engineering at the George Washington University.
 Her research interests include computational fluid dynamics, biophysics, and high-performance computing.
 Barba received a PhD in aeronautics from the California Institute of Technology.
 She is the main organizer of this workshop.
+Follow her on Twitter: [@LorenaABarba](https://twitter.com/LorenaABarba)

 ### Raychelle Burks

 [Raychelle](https://www.american.edu/cas/faculty/burks.cfm) is an Associate Professor of analytical chemistry at American University in Washington, D.C.
 Her research team is focused on the development of colorimetric and luminescent sensor arrays for the detection of analytes of mainly forensic and national security interests with accompanying image and chemometric analysis.
 She is involved in curricular innovations via the [DIVAS Project](https://www.doane.edu/divas-project/about), helping students develop computational skills through image analysis in the context of introductory biology and chemistry.
+Follow her on Twitter: [@DrRubidium](https://twitter.com/DrRubidium)

 ### Diana Goldemberg (tentative)